-As America ages, nurses will play a crucial role in ensuring that America’s health care system can respond to the diverse needs of a nearly 50 million older adults.
+As America ages, nurses will play a crucial role in ensuring that America’s health care system can respond to the diverse needs of 52 million older adults.

 It is critical to increase the number of expert geriatric nurses in faculty positions in order to: